Norah Head is a small coastal village situated at the Northern End of the Central Coast of New South Wales.

 The local community is active in preserving the natural bushland with a CoastCare group which meets twice per week.

-The Lighthouse is NSW-Heritage listed and is managed by a community-based volunteer Trust with full-time on-site Caretakers.
+The Lighthouse is NSW-Heritage listed and is managed by a community-based volunteer Trust with full-time on-site Managers.
 The site boasts 3 fully renovated cottages, 2 of which may be booked for short-term holiday accommodation.